Final Year Capstone Project 2 (Eng/Bus)

 Students who successfully complete this unit will be able to:

-- Plan and manage an innovative engineering and business research project, within given constraints, using knowledge and skills developed during the course (K1, K2, K3, K4, S1, S2, S3, S4, A2, A3, A4, A6)
+- Plan and manage an innovative engineering or construction and business research project, within given constraints, using knowledge and skills developed during the course (K1, K2, K3, K4, S1, S2, S3, S4, A2, A3, A4, A6)

 - Research a complex problem by formulating a research question, appraising current literature and developments, and applying research principles and methods (K3, K4, S1, S2, S3, A2, A3, A4)